-Video: Why Harold P. Wimmer Is a Member of the American Lung Association Legacy Society
+Harold P. Wimmer's Commitment to the American Lung Association

 Harold P. Wimmer, National President & CEO of the American Lung Association, began working at the American Lung Association at the age of 23 as a health educator.
 Harold has dedicated his career to the organization's mission and truly believes in the work we are doing.
 That's why he has become a member of the Legacy Society and set up a gift to the Lung Association.